whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 Firix the ambassador, author of that peace, a beautiful woman with striking auburn hair blowing in the morning breeze, her garb glowing fire-green in the sunlight, stood proudly with her Surveyor Illiar, a tall woman with a perpetually puckered brow.
 The ambassadorial party was positioned between her soldiers and the gate: pragmatically out of the line of fire should the Furnace troops need to employ those well-tended firearms at their belts.

-&#8220;A good morning for peace,&#8221; Trihanj murmured next to him.
-She was Corro&#8217;s cousin, and the most prominent of his syndics.
-A tall, rather thin woman, she wore her dress uniform with poise - but her sword, dagger, short bow, and quiver with familiar ease.
+&#8220;A good morning for peace,&#8221; Trihanj murmured to Corro.
+She was a second cousin on his father&#8217;s side, and the most prominent of his syndics.
+A tall, rather thin woman, she wore her dress uniform with poise - but her sword, dagger, short bow, and quiver with the kind of familiar ease that surpasses poise.
 An extremely likable person.
 She had attempted to kill Corro twice before acknowledging his superior Potential.

 &#8220;A good day indeed,&#8221; he agreed.
 It was a bright cool morning, the harsh heat of summer having at last given way.